abbott/hardn/docs/configuration.md

 # Hardn Configuration

-This document explains how to configure Hardn, the Linux hardening utility.
+This document explains how to configure `hardn`, the simple hardening tool for Linux.

 ## Configuration File Locations

-Hardn searches for a configuration file in the following locations (in order):
+`hardn` searches for a YAML configuration file in the following order:

 1. Path specified with `--config` or `-f` flag
 2. Environment variable `HARDN_CONFIG` (if set)